justin-hale/moonfall-recaps/content/sessions/session-4.md

 - An old cleric revives them.
 - The party coerces the gnomes to finish the bomb and repurpose it to sabotage Bay 10’s car.
 ### 5. **Sabotage Missions**
-- **Bay 10**: Silas plants the finished bomb under a racecar while Hellasana distracts guards with a dramatic act.
+- **Bay 10**: Silas plants the finished bomb under a racecar while Helisanna distracts guards with a dramatic act.
 - **Bay 12**: Silas and Bru sneak in.
 Bru welds the exhaust closed using artificer tools and spells.
 Silas stalls a suspicious dwarf with flirtation and misdirection.
 ### 6. **Aftermath and Arby’s Recon**
 - The group reconvenes.